darshan-hpc/darshan/darshan-util/pydarshan/docs/install.rst

 PyPI- and Spack-based installs typically do not have to worry about this step on platforms for which we provide binary wheels.
-Note that PyDarshan requires a compatible darshan-util version (e.g., 3.4.2.x versions of PyDarshan require a darshan-util version of 3.4.2).
+Note that PyDarshan requires a compatible darshan-util version (e.g., 3.4.2.x versions of PyDarshan requires a darshan-util version of 3.4.2).

 .. _Darshan Github repo: https://github.com/darshan-hpc/darshan.git
 .. _darshan-util docs: https://www.mcs.anl.gov/research/projects/darshan/docs/darshan-util.html